Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the profinite case

-Profinite quotients also arise when $A\seq G$ is \emph{$k$-stable}, which means there do not exist $a_1,\ldots,a_k,b_1,\ldots,b_k\in G$ such that $a_ib_j\in A$ if and only if $i\leq j$ (note that this implies $A$ is $k$-NIP).
-In fact, if $G$ is pseudofinite and saturated, and $\theta(x;\ybar)$ is a stable formula, then the group $G/G^{00}_{\theta^r}$ is actually \emph{finite} (see \cite[Corollary 3.17]{CPpfNIP}).
-Therefore, in this case, the set $E_X$ in Fact \ref{fact:G00} is empty and so, if one replaces ``NIP" with ``stable" in Lemma \ref{lem:oneY} and Theorem \ref{thm:UPprof}, then the error set $Z$ can be chosen to be empty.
-This yields Theorem \ref{thm:CPT1} for stable subsets of groups.\footnote{It is worth noting that this explanation of Theorem \ref{thm:CPT1} is not a faster proof than what is done in \cite{CPT}.
-In particular, \cite[Corollary 3.17]{CPpfNIP} relies on the same results from \cite{HrPiGLF} used in \cite{CPT} to directly prove Theorem \ref{thm:CPT1}.} \end{remark}
+Profinite quotients also arise in the stable setting (recall that $A\seq G$ is \textbf{$k$-stable} if $\Gamma_G(A)$ omits $([k],[k];\leq)$ as an induced subgraph).
+In fact, if $G$ is pseudofinite and saturated, and $\theta(x;\ybar)$ is a stable invariant formula, then the group $G/G^{00}_{\theta^r}$ is \emph{finite} (see \cite[Corollary 3.17]{CPpfNIP}).
+Therefore, in this case, the set $E$ in Theorem \ref{thm:G00CP}$(d)$ is empty since it is a Haar null set in a finite group.
+So, if one replaces ``NIP" with ``stable" in Lemma \ref{lem:oneY} and Theorem \ref{thm:UPprof}, then one can choose the error set $Z=\emptyset$, and a similar ultraproduct argument as in Theorem \ref{thm:regexp} yields Theorem \ref{thm:CPT1} (structure and regularity for stable subsets of finite groups).\footnote{It is worth noting that this explanation of Theorem \ref{thm:CPT1} is not a faster proof than what is done in \cite{CPT}.
+In particular, \cite[Corollary 3.17]{CPpfNIP} relies on the same results from \cite{HrPiGLF} used in \cite{CPT} to directly prove Theorem \ref{thm:CPT1}.
+Also, pseudofiniteness is not needed to prove that $G/G^{00}_{\theta^r}$ is finite.} \end{remark}